Staff

 Senior Instructors will be expected to continually showcase excellent teaching performance.
 Because they are excellent teachers, they will go out a few times per month to do evaluations on another staff member teaching a class.
 Additionally, Senior Instructors take a leadership role, managing staff on tasks and projects during non-student times, leading large group programming, and setting a positive example of quality and professional work ethic.

-• Number of positions: 3 total for each site.
-Rotation through iterations of the position: SI Cabin Instructor, SI Boards, SI Evenings.
+- Number of positions: 2 total.
+Rotation through iterations of the position: SI Cabin Instructor, SI Field Instructor.
 Take a look at the Job Description for more details on the rotation and what each shift entails.

-• To Apply: check out our staff-generated application suggestions.
+- To Apply: If you already work at High Trails, email work@dirtyclassroom.com for the application.
 If you do not currently work at High Trails, we ask that you follow the same initial application process as the rest of our staff by filling out the Online Application here.

 Health and Support Coordinators